contradict/Stomp/README.md

-# Stomp - Software for the Pneumatic Legged Robot "Chomp"
+# Software for the Pneumatic Legged Robot "Chomp"

 This repository contains the control software for Chomp the BattleBot.
-Presently, Chomp has two entirely separate systems the Hull and the Turret.
+Presently, Chomp has two separate systems the Hull and the Turret.
 Each is entirely self-contained with its own power and control systems.
 A rough [schematic](SystemBlockDiagrams) of the Hull is available.

 ## Hull